 Section I – Testing Required for Program Admission

 In Oregon, a system of multiple measures is used to determine the status of “program completer.”
-One component of this system requires the educator to pass both a basic skills test and a battery of subject matter tests.
-For basic skills testing, it is recommended that the educator take the Essential Academic Skills Test (EAST).
-Authorizations in early childhood, elementary, and middle level teaching require passing scores on the Elementary Subtest 1 and Subtest 2..
-Secondary educators must pass the PRAXIS II in their specific subject matter.
+One component of this system requires the educator to pass a battery of subject matter tests.
+Authorizations in early childhood, and elementary level teaching require passing scores on the Elementary Subtest 1 and Subtest 2..
+Secondary educators must pass content-specific tests in their specific subject matter.

 Test Pass Rates